Skip to content

 • The reverse proxy upstream points to the correct local port.

-• The public interface is listening on the expected address.
+• The public API is listening on the expected address ([public_api] enabled/listen).

 Check: